-The increase of \$13.1 million at May 31, 2019, is the result of an increase of \$2.9 million in the Senior Lien Bond Fund and a net increase in the Reserve Funds of \$10.2 million, which is mainly attributable to the issuance of the Authority's Series 2018A Water System Revenue Bonds.
+The increase of \$9.9 million at May 31, 2020, is the result of an increase of \$0.6 million in the Senior Lien Bond Fund and a net increase in the Reserve Funds of \$9.3 million.
+The reserve fund increase is mainly attributable to the reserve requirement for the issuance of the Authority's Series 2020B Water System Revenue Bonds of \$6.0 million and increased market valuation of \$3.3 million.